mixu/gr/readme.md

     gr list        List all known repositories and their tags

-    gr status      Displays the (git) status of the selected directories.
+    gr status       Displays the (git) status of the selected directories. gr status -v    Runs "git status -sb" for a more verbose status.

     gr config ..
       get <k>       Get a config key (can also be a path, e.g. "tags.foo")